 - Community Development to review application and complete inspections.
 Allow for 2 to 3 weeks to set up an inspection to verify parking, bedrooms, and safety requirements.

-- Approval / Denial of Permit.
-If approved: Community Development to issue STR Certificate
+- Approval / Denial of permit.
+If approved: Move to Step 2.

 - Community Development to notify applicant to apply for business license online

 - Once approved, pay business license fee online

 - Each property owner must have a valid business license